DustCar/Unreal-Gaming-Programming-Notes/README.md

 _*Note: Usually just doing these steps would make the camera follow the player's avatar with no lag, meaning that the avatar would always look like it's in the middle of the screen and the surroundings are what moves._

 To make the camera not as snappy, you must enable _Camera Lag_ and _Camera Rotation Lag_ in the Details tab of the **Spring Arm component**.

+## Creating Objects
+The most common parent class for creating a new object, especially one that will be used in the world, would be the _Actor_ class.
+It is probably best to also create a BP deriving the class so that you can see changes you add to it after closing the editor and re-building the project.

+One major thing to note about BPs deriving from a C++ class is that they do **NOT** have a _Default Scene Root_ component.
+When adding any new component to the C++ class, the highest component in that hierarchy would become the root component.

+So it is best to create a `USceneComponent*` var in the C++ class and set that as the root so that the Actor will have a transform.

 ## Interacting with World Editor components in C++
 Don't know yet if that's a good name for this section but I'll roll with it until I find a better name (07/05/24)